Rick Adams (Internet pioneer): Cello Recording Studios

-In 1999 Adams purchased the "Western Studio" portion of Ocean Way Recording Studios in Hollywood, California from Alan Sides and renamed it Cello Studios.
-Notable artists recorded at Cello Studios such as Weezer, Rage Against The Machine, Macy Gray, Blink 182 and Red Hot Chili Peppers.
+In 1999, Adams purchased the "Western Studio" portion of Ocean Way Recording Studios in Hollywood, California, from Alan Sides and renamed it Cello Studios.
+Notable artists have recorded at Cello Studios, including Weezer, Rage Against The Machine, Macy Gray, Blink-182, and Red Hot Chili Peppers.
 Cello Studios continued under Adams' ownership until January 2005, when the business abruptly closed and filed for bankruptcy.
 The vacant building, threatened with demolition, was sold and reopened as EastWest Studios in 2009.

 Personal life

 As of July 2012, he resided in Northern Virginia with his wife Donnalyn and their two sons.